What are the answers to the Most Frequently Asked Questions?

 What is Kirkland Oktoberfest?

 First off, we are not a tasting garden.
-Kirkland Oktoberfest is a full-on authentic German Oktoberfest biergarten, multiple entertainment stages, games, competitions, and more serving only the best imported German and NW craft brews.
-This three day festival on the waterfront in downtown Kirkland is the Seattle area's largest authentic German Oktoberfest.
+Kirkland Oktoberfest is a full-on authentic German Oktoberfest featuring an acres of biergarten, multiple entertainment stages, games, competitions, and more serving only the best imported German and NW craft brews.
+This three day festival on the waterfront in downtown Kirkland is the Seattle area's largest and oldest “real” Oktoberfest.

-This München-style biergarten includes the Festhalle (long tables swaying, arm in arm), SportHaus (watch the football game and man up at corn hole, beer pong, stein hoisting, keg rolling and more), and Sausagehaus (the best German cuisine you'll find this side of the Rhineland), food trucks, Northwest craft brewers, hot pretzels, and more.
+This München-style biergarten includes the Festhalle (long tables swaying, arm in arm), SportHaus (watch the football game and play corn hole, beer pong, stein hoisting, keg rolling, and more), food trucks, Northwest craft brewers, hot pretzels, and more.

-Must be 21+ with valid ID to enter Oktoberfest including Biergarten, Festhalle and Kraft Bier Keller.
+Must be 21+ with valid ID to enter Oktoberfest including Biergarten and Festhalle.

 When is Kirkland Oktoberfest?